IndraGunawan/symfony-docs/messenger.rst

 3. When the message is received and decoded, the signature is automatically verified.
-4. If the signature is missing or invalid, an :class:`Symfony\\Component\\Messenger\\Exception\\InvalidMessageSignatureException` is thrown and the message will not be handled.
+4. If the signature is missing or invalid, an :class:`Symfony\\Component\\Messenger\\Exception\\InvalidMessageSignatureException` is thrown, and the message will not be handled.

 .. versionadded:: 7.4

-    The support for message signing was introduced in Symfony 7.4.
+    Message signing support was introduced in Symfony 7.4.

 Pinging A Webservice
 --------------------